EnergyModelsX/EnergyModelsBase.jl/docs/src/library/public.md

 !!! warning
     The function `constraints_capacity_installed` should not be changed.
-    It is used for the inclusion of investments through `EnergyModelsInvestments.jl`.
+    It is used for the inclusion of investments through `EnergyModelsInvestments`.
     It also has to be called, if you create a new function `constraints_capacity`.

 ```@docs